 How Do I Calculate the UV Index Where I Live?

 Most weather apps and forecasts provide the daily UV index for your location.
 You can also search online for “UV index for [your city]”.
 Look for 0 to 2 for low, 3 to 5 for moderate, 6 to 7 for high, and above 7 for very high to extreme.
+You can also use the calculators available on the SUMSQ website for calculating these things.

 What Are the Risks of Tanning When the UV Index is 8 or Above?